Lake Isabella Hiking: The Powers Peak Trail in Kernville California

 One final pic, to throwback to my first time on Powers Peak with my buddies from work.
 Here we are, post-hike, celebrating our summit at Kern River Brewing Company.

 It's amazing how time flies and that I've been coming back to this peak over and over since 2014.
 Definitely put this one on your list if you plan to be in the area or want to explore the Kernville/Lake Isabella area.
 It's a one of a kind hike.

 There's not a whole lot "extra" you need for this hike, but I would like to reccommend a couple of things.

-Did you enjoy this post on Hiking Telescope Peak?
+Did you enjoy this post on Hiking Powers Peak?
 Please take a moment to share it on Pinterest or other social media!